thehalvo/homeostasis/docs/android_integration.md

 ## Overview

-The Java Android integration extends the base Java language plugin to provide comprehensive error detection and healing capabilities for Android applications.
+The Java Android integration extends the base Java language plugin to provide error detection and healing capabilities for Android applications.
 It supports both traditional Java Android development and modern Java-Kotlin interoperability scenarios.

 ## Features